learn-co-curriculum/swift-curriculum-assignment-tuples-readme/README.md

 ]
 ```

-* Now, posing the question to the student... what happens if we iterate over this variable like we did with the `myFavoriteStarWarsFilms` array?
+* Now, posing the question to the student... what happens if we iterate over the `favoriteDirectorAndTheirFilm` variable which is a dictionary of type [`String`: `String`] like we did with the `myFavoriteStarWarsFilms` array?

 * Present some real world problem such as, “If you have a dictionary where the keys represent the seasons and the values represent your favorite color associated with that season, is there an easy way to print out a list that for each sentence and color that says “In the {season} my favorite color is {color}.”
     - If you have a better example feel free to use it, but always aim for a real world example.
 And you can use that example throughout the rest of your reading and/or use other new examples.